garris/BackstopJS/README.md

 **JS based config file**

-You may use a javascript based config file to allow connents in your config.
+You may use a javascript based config file to allow comments in your config.
 Be sure to _export your config object as a node module_.

 Example: Create a backstop.config.js